mdwhatcott/pyspecs/readme.markdown

 assert 42 == 'The answer the life, the universe and everything'
 </pre>

-For readability this project provides a more fluent (link) method for making
+For readability this project provides a more fluent method for making
 assertions:

 <pre>